fltk/fltk/README.bundled-libs.txt

     Note: more to come...

     makedepend: Keep this file.

-Run `make depend' in the zlib folder on a Linux system after the upgrade to update this file.
+      Run `make depend' in the jpeg folder on a Linux system after the upgrade to update this file.

 nanosvg: